 - NEWFOUNDLAND AND LABRADOR: all Clubs/Skating Schools in the Province of Newfoundland and Labrador.

-8.2 The affairs of each Section shall be managed by a Section board of directors at annual general meetings of the Section, which meetings shall be held prior to the Annual Meeting.
+8.2 The affairs of each Section shall be managed by a Section board of directors at annual general meetings of the Section.

-- each Club and Skating School in Good Standing with its registered address being within a particular Section shall be a member of that Section unless otherwise determined by the Board;
+- each Club and Skating School in Good Standing with its registered address being within a particular Section shall be affiliated with that Section unless otherwise determined by the Board;

-- each Registrant in Good Standing who has registered with a Club or Skating School in a particular Section shall be a member of that Section;
+- each Registrant in Good Standing who has registered with a Club or Skating School in a particular Section shall be a Registrant of that Section;

-- each Registered Professional Coach in Good Standing who has registered with Skate Canada as being resident within a particular Section shall be a member of that Section
+- each Registered Professional Coach in Good Standing who has registered with Skate Canada as being resident within a particular Section shall be affiliated with that Section

 Article 9: Conflict of Interest